Arch Linux server quick install guide

 $ hwclock --systohc

-Uncomment en_US.UTF-8 in /etc/locale.conf and generate the locales:
+Uncomment en_US.UTF-8 in /etc/locale.gen and generate the locales:

 $ locale-gen